blueriq/blueriq-example-plugin-partialdate/README.md

 0-0-0

 With a partial date you can express that someone was born in 1960, without knowing the exact month and day.
-As you can image, once you have to determine the age of that person, you still need to convert the partial date to a regular date to perform calculations on.
+As you can imagine, once you have to determine the age of that person, you still need to convert the partial date to a regular date to perform calculations on.
 That is what this plugin does.
 Next to that, it also checks that partial dates are valid, because when for instance the day of a date is known, it is actually a regular date so the month cannot be unknown.

 The plugin contains two custom components that extend Blueriq to handle this problem: an *external rule* and a *validation type*.
 These are standard extension points in Blueriq for which you can write custom code to solve problems that Blueriq currently cannot handle.